open2c/cooler/docs/schema_current.rst

       weight:   typevar['Nbins'] * float64
     }

 In HDF5, we use the integer-backed ENUM type to encode the ``chrom`` column.
-For data collections with a very large number of scaffolds, the ENUM type information may be too large and the ``chrom`` column is stored as a raw integer column.
+For data collections with a very large number of scaffolds, the ENUM type information may be too large to fit in the object's metadata header.
+In that case, the ``chrom`` column is stored using raw integers and the enumeration is inferred from the ``chrom`` table.

 The ``cooler balance`` command by default stores balancing weights in a column called ``weight``.
 NaN values indicate genomic bins that were blacklisted during the balancing procedure.